mstuttgart/qchip8-emulator/README.md

 Make sure the Qt (>= 4.8) development libraries are installed:

-In Ubuntu/Debian: sudo apt-get install libqt4-dev
+* In Ubuntu/Debian: sudo apt-get install libqt4-dev
-In Fedora: yum install qt-devel
+* In Fedora: yum install qt-devel
-In Arch Linux: pacman -S qt
+* In Arch Linux: pacman -S qt
-In Mac OS X with Homebrew: brew install qt

 Now you can compile by running: